Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Introduction

-Figure \ref{fig: causal_graph} illustrates two structures pertaining to post-action context, which may also be interpreted as causal graphs.
+Figure~\ref{fig: causal_graph} illustrates two structures pertaining to post-action context, which may also be interpreted as causal graphs.
 In both structures, variables $X$, $Z$, and $Y$ represent the action, the post-action context, and the reward, respectively.
-In Figure \ref{fig: nonsep}, the context $Z$ is informative but not a sufficient statistic of $X$ for determining $Y$.
+In Figure~\ref{fig: sep}, once $Z$ is observed, the distribution of $Y$ depends only on $Z$, making $X$ and $Y$ conditionally independent given $Z$.
+We call this the \textit{separator} context.
+By contrast, in Figure~\ref{fig: nonsep}, the context $Z$ is informative but not a sufficient statistic of $X$ for determining $Y$.
 In other words, the distribution of $Y$ depends on both $X$ and $Z$.
 We refer to this as the \textit{non-separator} context.
-By contrast, in Figure \ref{fig: sep}, once $Z$ is observed, the distribution of $Y$ depends only on $Z$, making $X$ and $Y$ conditionally independent given $Z$.
-We call this \textit{separator} context.
-Although the separator context can be viewed as a special case of the non-separator, an algorithm optimized for the former may not be optimal for the latter.
+Although the separator context can be viewed as a special case of the non-separator, an algorithm optimized for the latter may not be optimal for the former.
 This is because a separator context provides the important side information that $X$ and $Y$ are conditionally independent given $Z$.
 We analyze both settings in this work.

 \textbf{Motivating Example.} Consider a healthcare scenario for diabetes management where $X$ denotes a chosen treatment regimen (e.g., medication or dosage), $Z$ is an intermediate biomarker such as short-term blood sugar levels, and $Y$ is the clinical target of improvement (e.g., glucose stability and range).
 In each round, a clinician assigns a treatment $X$ to a patient, measures $Z$ after a short interval, and later observes $Y$.
-Because $Z$ correlates with $Y$, tracking this intermediate measure can offer real-time insights into patient response.
-By leveraging $Z$, clinicians can adapt treatment strategies more efficiently, reducing the total number of trials needed to identify an optimal regimen.
+Tracking this intermediate observation may provide additional information about the alternative treatments.
+The distribution $\pr( Z \vert X) $ can often be reliably estimated from electronic health records or prior clinical studies, making it valuable prior knowledge.
+By incorporating $Z$, clinicians can adapt treatment strategies more efficiently, reducing the number of trials needed to identify an optimal regimen.
 This scenario may fall into either non-separator or separator settings.
-In both cases, considering the intermediate feedback enhances learning compared to relying solely on the clinical target $Y$.
+In both cases, considering $Z$ enhances learning compared to relying solely on target $Y$.